 Co-Founder and Chairmanlinkedin.com/in/gdochev/

-George Dochev, co-founder and CTO of LucidLink, is a storage and file system expert with deep experience in technology development for emerging markets.
+George Dochev, co-founder and CTO of LucidLink, is a storage and file system expert with extensive experience in bringing emerging technologies to market.
 Dochev has over 20 years of success leading the development of complex virtualization products for the storage industry.
 He specializes in research and development in the fields of high-performance distributed systems, storage infrastructure software, and cloud technologies.

 Dochev was co-founder and principal member of the engineering team at DataCore Software for nearly 17 years.
 While at Datacore, Dochev helped transform that company from a start-up into a global leader in software-defined storage.
 Underscoring Dochev’s impact as an entrepreneur is the fact that DataCore Software now powers the data centers of 10,000+ large enterprises around the world.